Eric Ueland: Career

-In June 2022, Ueland was appointed by Senate Minority Leader Mitch McConnell (R-KY) as commissioner to the U.S. Commission on International Religious Freedom (USCIRF), "an independent, bipartisan federal government entity established by the U.S. Congress to monitor, analyze, and report on religious freedom abroad".
+In June 2022, Ueland was appointed by Senate minority leader Mitch McConnell (R-KY) as commissioner to the U.S. Commission on International Religious Freedom (USCIRF), "an independent, bipartisan federal government entity established by the U.S. Congress to monitor, analyze, and report on religious freedom abroad".
 He was reappointed to the Commission in June 2024 by Senator Mitch McConnell, for a second term.
 He was elected Vice-Chair of USCIRF and declared: “Together with Chair Schneck and my colleagues, I am eager to continue our shared efforts to call out foreign governments perpetrating or tolerating severe violations of the fundamental, universal right to religious freedom."
 Ueland served as commissioner to the USCIRF until January 2025.

-From January 2021 until May 2025, Ueland operated Ueland Consulting LLC, on whose behalf he consulted for the American Hospital Association, APTS, Humana Health, Commonwealth Fund, Heritage Foundation, and America First Policy Institute.
+From January 2021 until January 2025, Ueland operated Ueland Consulting LLC, on whose behalf he consulted for the American Hospital Association, APTS, Humana Health, Commonwealth Fund, Heritage Foundation, and the America First Policy Institute.
 From July 2022 until January 2025 he served as an Advisory Board member at the Center for Constitutional Liberty, Benedictine College.
 Ueland served as a Visiting Fellow at the Heritage Foundation from March 2023 until December 2024 and as a volunteer for the Trump Vance Transition.

 From January 2025 until May 2025, Ueland served as Senior Advisor and Acting Chief of Staff at the Office of Management and Budget.
-On May 14 2025 he was confirmed 52-45 by the US Senate and on May 21, 2025 assumed office as Deputy Director for Management at the Office of Management and Budget (OMB).
-On August 26, 2025, Ueland’s July 16, 2025, designation was announced as Acting Director of the United States Office of Government Ethics.
+On May 14, 2025, he was confirmed 52–45 by the U.S. Senate and on May 21, 2025, assumed office as Deputy Director for Management at the Office of Management and Budget (OMB).
+On August 26, 2025, Ueland’s designation was announced as Acting Director of the United States Office of Government Ethics..
+He served as Acting Director of OGE through December 3, 2025.

 Personal life

 Ueland is a practicing Catholic.
 He is married to Cathleen Ueland, a Catholic school social studies and religion teacher with the Diocese of Arlington, they have three children.
 Ueland's daughter Brigid Ueland, graduated from Benedictine College in 2018 before serving as a staffer in the United States Senate.
 She then completed her masters at her alma mater.
-Since 2025 she served as a Legislative Assistant for Nebraska Senator Pete Ricketts.
+Since 2025 she served as a Legislative Assistant for Nebraska senator Pete Ricketts.